maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 }
 ```

+Congratulations!
+You have an Apache Ignite 3 cluster running locally in Docker and have successfully connected to it using the Java API.
+You are ready to move on and learn how we will use the General Transit Feed Specification (GTFS) as the data source in our application.

+## Additional Information

+Not every developer does things the same way.
+You may develop using VS Code or NeoVim or an IDE like IntelliJ IDEA.
+Here are some hints to help you get this running in your environment.

-## Setting Up the Project in IntelliJ IDEA
+### Setting Up the Project in IntelliJ IDEA

 To create this project in IntelliJ IDEA: